Energinet-DataHub/greenforce-frontend/apps/dh/api-dh/documents/development.md

 Update the subsystem clients using NSwag:

 - Delete the respective `swagger.json` file, eg. `apps/dh/api-dh/source/DataHub.WebApi/Clients/Wholesale/V3/swagger.json`
-- Make sure you have access to the `swagger.json` source mentioned in the respective `nswag.json` file Example from the `apps/dh/api-dh/source/DataHub.WebApi/Clients/Wholesale/V3/nswag.json` config:
+- Make sure you have access to the `swagger.json` source mentioned in the respective `nswag.json` file. **You might have to connect using VPN.** Example from the `apps/dh/api-dh/source/DataHub.WebApi/Clients/Wholesale/V3/nswag.json` config:

     ```json
     {